bearkerb/tp/docs/DeveloperGuide.md

 9. Perform more rigorous validation of special character positions in phone numbers in the `tenant` command
     - e.g. Phone numbers like `999(())9999` or `99-----9` should be rejected.
 10. Add an extra layer of user verification to the `clear` command.
-    - e.g. Require user to input 'Y' in response to a verification question before performing clearing the data.
+    - e.g. Require user to input 'Y' in response to a verification question before clearing the data.

 ## **Appendix: Effort**